securesign/artifact-signer-ansible/README.md

 Prerequisites:

 * An Amazon Web Services (AWS) account with the ability to create MariaDB and Elasticache Redis instances or equivalent.
-* The RHTAS Ansible Collection installed and configured
+* The RHTAS Ansible Collection installed and configured.

 Steps: